ZambianTech/made-in-zambia/readme.md

 ## <a name="A"> </a>A
 ## <a name="B"> </a>B

+* [Bible-Playlist-Generator](https://github.com/engineervix/Bible-Playlist-Generator) - A python script that generates an m3u playlist of 10 Bible Chapters (represented by 10 mp3 files) to be listened to on any given day x, according to [Professor Grant Horner's Bible-Reading System](http://www.thevinefellowship.com/10Lists.pdf).
+The audio Bible is the ESV dramatized version, as downloaded from the [Faith Comes by Hearing® website](http://www.bible.is/audiodownloader). **By [@engineervix](https://twitter.com/engineervix)**

 ## <a name="C"> </a>C
 ## <a name="D"> </a>D
 ## <a name="E"> </a>E